charliecalvert/CloudNotes/Prog282/Week10-Final.md

 - Switching from your game to another page for your unit tests, and then figuring out how to initialize the variables for you game so that you can test it.
 - Run your program on AWS using UpStart.
+- Describe your program.
+Include a README.md file in the route of your project that describes the main features of your project.
+If you think I might not understand where you have implemented a particular feature, this would be a good place to tell me.

 Some CheckLists
 ---------------